 The first "Weekend Update" anchor, Chevy Chase, has said that he modeled his catchphrase "Good evening, I'm Chevy Chase and you're not" after Eyewitness News (1968) anchor Roger Grimsby's opening line "Good evening, I'm Roger Grimsby, here now the news."
-However, Chase's successor as "Update" anchor, Jane Curtin, would go on to use Grimsby's original intro to open the newscast, and once, on the 22 April 1978 edition, ended that night's "Update" with Grimsby's closing line, "Hoping your news is good news."
+Jane Curtin Chase's successor as "Update" anchor, used Grimsby's original intro to open the newscast.
+On the April 22, 1978 episode, he ended that night's "Update" with Grimsby's closing line, "Hoping your news is good news."

 Tim Kazurinsky was offered the chance to replace Brad Hall as Weekend Update anchor in the 1983-1984 season.
-But Kazurinsky did not want to take the job from Hall and turned it down.
-Hall was fired as anchor anyway and the show's host would usually anchor for the rest of the season.
+Kazurinsky didn't want to take the job from Hall, and turned it down.
+Hall was fired as anchor anyway, and the show's host would usually anchor for the rest of the season.

-When the show first debuted, it did not air every weekend.
-The news magazine show Weekend (1974) aired "the first Weekend every month" (except when it was delayed one week for Eric Idle's first SNL appearance).
+When the show first debuted, it didn't air every weekend.
+The news magazine show Weekend (1974) aired "the first weekend every month" (except when it was delayed one week for Eric Idle's first appearance).

-In 2001, NBC aired two live 30-minute special episodes in primetime slots to fill airtime.
+In 2001, NBC aired two live 30-minute special episodes in prime time slots, to fill airtime.
 Jennifer Lopez, who was hosting the regular show that week, made a cameo in the second special.
-In 2003, a live "Weekend Update" special was aired during the Superbowl halftime.
+In 2003, a live "Weekend Update" special aired during Super Bowl XXXV halftime.